 Comparisons: A young Russian Olive Tree (Elaeagnus angustifolia) may be mistaken for Silver Buffaloberry due to the silvery color, but the Olive has alternate leaves and buff colored fruit.
 Of closer comparison is the Canadian or Russet-Buffaloberry (Shepherdia canadensis), similar in shape and size, but with less silvery hair on the leaves, no thorns, flowers on stalks, and where the fruit is more round and more russet colored.

-Above: Buffaloberry is a tall shrub with a slender crown when in close quarters as shown here, otherwise a spreading crown.
+Above: Buffaloberry is a tall shrub with a slender crown when in close quarters as a landscape specimen as shown here, otherwise a spreading crown.
 2nd photo - Older bark has horizontal lenticels and scaly ridges.
 Several of the short stubby thorns are visible in the bark photo on opposite sides of the trunk near the base of the photo.
 3rd photo - The inflorescence is a series of flower clusters at the leaf axils before leaf-out.

 Below: Male flowers have six exserted stamens.
 Surrounding the inner base of the sepals is a darker yellow band of nectary glands.
-Buds on the twigs are opposite each other.
+2nd photo - flower buds on the twigs are opposite each other.

 Below: Leaves are widest at the middle with smooth margins and silvery in color due to fine whitish hair, especially on the underside (2nd photo).